paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

 should have BOM metadata that includes in-depth information on all of the OS level packages installed as part of the stack.

-The existing metadata for stacks has the following structure:
+The minimal set of metadata for stacks should be:
 ```
 {
   "name" : "<package name>",